Overview

 • External links

 Note that the majority of items listed above are also configurable components within program creation at the site library level.
-The exceptions to this include the following: Phase Objective/STG, assigning target statuses, target trial counts, and the Target and Response Type Display options.
+The exceptions to this include the following: Phase Objective/STG, target trial counts, and the Target and Response Type Display options.

 Goal/Objective, Phase Objective/STG and Instructional Directions